-This section describes how to use safety belts properly, and some things not to do.
+This section of the manual describes how to use safety belts properly.
+It also describes some things not to do with safety belts.

 Do not let anyone ride where a safety belt cannot be worn properly.
 In a crash, if you or your passenger(s) are not wearing safety belts, injuries can be much worse than if you are wearing safety belts.
 You can be seriously injured or killed by hitting things inside the vehicle harder or by being ejected from the vehicle.
 In addition, anyone who is not buckled up can strike other passengers in the vehicle.